-Sonya Borrero, MD, MS, is a tenured Professor of Medicine and the Founding Director of the Center for Innovative Research on Gender Health Equity (CONVERGE).
-She is an internist and health services researcher whose work strives to advance reproductive health equity.
-Her research has been funded continuously by the NIH for the past 15 years and uses multiple methods and disciplinary approaches to understand the multilevel factors that influence reproductive decision making and access to sexual and reproductive health services, including contraception and abortion care.
+Sonya Borrero, MD, MS is the Founding Director of the Center for Innovative Research on Gender Health Equity (CONVERGE) and a tenured Professor of Medicine; Clinical and Translational Science; and Obstetrics, Gynecology, and Reproductive Sciences at the University of Pittsburgh School of Medicine.
+She is also the co-director of the Advanced Fellowship in Women’s Health at the VA Pittsburgh Center for Health Equity Research and Promotion (CHERP).
+She is a health services researcher with advanced clinical training in women’s health whose work strives to advance reproductive health equity.
+Her research has been funded continuously by the NIH for the past 15 years and uses multiple methods and disciplinary approaches to understand the multilevel factors that influence reproductive decision making and access to contraception and abortion care.
 Her work has focused on socially marginalized populations to inform social, clinical, and policy interventions that will support all people’s reproductive autonomy and their ability to build the families they desire.

 Borrero S, Frietsche S, Dehlendorf C. Crisis pregnancy centers: faith centers operating in bad faith.
 Journal of General Internal Medicine.
 2019;34(1):144-145.

 - Crisis pregnancy centers are organizations that provide pregnancy-related counseling and support from an antiabortion perspective.
 While crisis pregnancy centers have a right to exist and can provide valued emotional, spiritual, and material support for some women, they often engage in practices that are dubious, even unethical.